rishibbdb/I3-TrackPDFReco/README.md

 ```

 where
-- **-f: path to the tfrecords files containing the events to be reconstructed.
+- **-f**: path to the tfrecords files containing the events to be reconstructed.
-- **--seed: the initial seed of the track direction, by default and recommended, is `linefit`.
+- **--seed**: the initial seed of the track direction, by default and recommended, is `linefit`.
 Other options include `splinempe` which uses the splineMPE direction and the `truth` Which uses the true direction of the track.

 ### Diagnostics